amandoabreu/advanture/content/post/starting-from-0.md

 - 1) Insulation
 - 2) Bed(200x90cm) with foam mattress
 - 3) Leisure battery
-- 4) Heating
-- 5) Micro kitchen/water/refrigerator
+- 4) Heating(requires a battery and I don't want to use the starter battery)

 Nice-to-haves:

+- 5) Micro kitchen/refrigerator
 - 6) Passenger swivel seat with computer table

 I plan to do this as cheap as possible and build it in a way that I can take it apart in less than an hour or so for the days I need the space to haul stuff.